DaeguDude/TOP-Library/README.md

 - Change the CSS(Final Wrap up)
 - Refactor the Code(More Maintainable)
-- Hook your Database up with your code
+- ~Hook your Database up with your code~

+### Review of today

+Today, I got most of things done.
+I changed the CSS and Refactor the code(In my perspective).
+There's a lot to improve in my code.
+But I'm happy for what I have achieved.

+Now I will have to <strong>hoook the firebase realtime database with my code<strong>